NSO-developer/sr-migrate/README.md

 ### Running with real devices
 If using real devices, NSO should be started directly rather than using the `start` make target (which would start NETSIM too).
 Once NSO has started, real devices can be added and synced in the usual manner.

-#### Important - CLI devices
+#### Important - CLI device
-To run all the operational tests, **a CLI device must exist in NSO for each router in the IGP domain**.
-A NETCONF version of the device can also be added so the SR configuration is done through the NETCONF interface.
+The demo will both configure and test the routers in the IGP domain.
+The configuration can be generated for NETCONF and CLI devices, however the operational tests will only execute on CLI devices.
+To allow NETCONF devices to be tested, NSO will automatically look for a corresponding CLI device in the device list to run the operational tests.
+Therefore it is recommended that **a CLI device is added to the NSO device list for each router in the IGP domain**.

+**Note:** This implies a maximum of two devices in NSO per router (referencing the same IP address), one CLI, and one NETCONF.
+The two devices must have different names, these can be anything, they are matched on the IP address.

-In this case, when adding both a NETCONF and CLI version of the same router, the CLI device is only used for executing the operational commands and should be southbound locked.
+When using a NETCONF device for the configuration, the corresponding CLI device is only used for executing the operational commands, and can be southbound locked in NSO.
 If there is no corresponding CLI device in NSO, the operational tests for that router won't be executed.
-The two devices must have different names, these can be anything, they are matched on the IP address.

 ## Demo set-up
 The following steps describe the initial configuration required for the demo.